 There are some pros and cons that you’ll have to consider before making your decision.
 In my opinion, I think most people would be happier with the extra power from the Master Prep models over the Express Chop choice.
 It’s double the performance and you get the larger blender jar accessory.
 If you’re looking for current prices and any offers I’d recommend checking out the section below and seeing what’s available on Amazon.

-Current Deals & Offers
+Ninja Master Prep Deals & Offers